nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 |----------------|---------------------|
 | Send to Server | Receive from Server |

-Server messages are used by clients to interface with the server.
+Server messages are used by clients to interface with the server over a connection (TCP).
 In Nicotine+, these messages are defined in slskmessages.py.

 If you want a Soulseek server, check out [Soulfind](https://github.com/seeschloss/soulfind).
 Soulfind is obviously not exactly the same as the official proprietary Soulseek server,